Paying for

-sex is common.
-The U.S. should follow Mexico's lead and accept that.
+Paying for sex is common.
+The U.S. should follow Mexico's lead and accept

 March 13, 2008 Los Angeles Times

-statistics you choose to believe, more than one in every 10 American adult males
+you choose to believe, more than one in every 10 American adult males have paid

-84,000 people were arrested across the nation for prostitution-related offenses.
+were arrested across the nation for prostitution-related offenses.
+In other

-In other words, it's not terribly uncommon.
-It's a part of our culture, and it's
+words, it's not terribly uncommon.
+It's a part of our culture, and it's not

-not going away any time soon.
-Perhaps Spitzer's resignation will help convince
+going away any time soon.
+Perhaps Spitzer's resignation will help convince Americans

-Americans that it is finally time to decriminalize prostitution across the
+that it is finally time to decriminalize prostitution across the country.

 Recently, I spent a year working at a legal, state-regulated brothel in Mexico,